- Title: Professor

 - Email: [email protected]

 During my Fulbright I taught gender and international relations to graduate students at the Legon Centre for International Affairs and Diplomacy (LECIAD) and conducted research through the Centre for Gender Studies and Advocacy (CEGENSA) at the University of Ghana.
 Since my Fulbright I have returned to Ghana regularly for teaching and research.
 I have taught during the summer in the international relations graduate program at Webster University Ghana.
 I have been a resident Senior Fellow at the Merian Institute for Advanced Studies in Africa (MIASA) and non-resident Democracy and Development Fellow at the Centre for Democracy and Development Ghana (CDD-GH).
 I have ongoing research collaborations with University of Ghana scholars.
-I have led a study abroad program to Ghana for University of Delaware undergraduate students.
+Since my Fulbright, I have led a study abroad program to Ghana for University of Delaware undergraduate students.

 Ask Me About: